turingschool/lesson_plans/ruby_03-professional_rails_applications/rales_engine.md

 * Your application should include a rake task which imports all of the CSV's and creates the corresponding records.

 ### Record Endpoints

+#### Index of Record

+Each data category should include an `index` action which renders a JSON representation of all the appropriate records:

+`GET /api/v1/merchants.json`

 #### Show Record